mackenziekbrooks/dci102-f18-humanities-data/README.md

 ## Accommodations

 Washington and Lee University makes reasonable academic accommodations for qualified students with disabilities.
-All undergraduate accommodations must be approved through the Office of the Dean of the College.
-Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the term and schedule a meeting outside of class time to discuss accommodations.
+All undergraduate accommodations must be approved through the Title IX Coordinator and Director of Disability Resources, Elrod Commons 212, 458-4055.
+Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the termand schedule a meeting outside of class time to discuss accommodations.
 It is the student’s responsibility to present this paperwork in a timely fashion and to follow up about accommodation arrangements.
 Accommodations for test-taking must be arranged with the professor at least a week before the date of the test or exam, including finals.

 ## Plagiarism